drklee3/COEN177L/lab3/README.md

 As shown above, sequential reads were much faster than random reads.
 The file sizes did not make a difference in speed, as it was consistent for each file for both sequential and random reads.
 Sequential reads averaged around 165.94 MB/s read speed, which is around the max typical speed of a hard drive.
 However random reads averaged 0.797 MB/s reads, which are much slower.

+The different file sizes did not contribute to a different read rate, 5G was ~5 times slower than 1G for both sequential and random reads.
+There was a linear relationship in between file sizes and time with consistent data rates.
+This was expected in that file sizes did not have an effect other than more data to read.

 Since these tests were run on mechanical hard drives, there were physical differences between the two sequential and random reads.
 For sequential reads, all the data should be all in a "row."
 The drive head would not have to reposition itself to read the next byte as it would be in the next position.
+This would result in a much faster read rate and be at or near the maximum throughput of a mechanical hard drive.

 For random reads, since we use `fseek()` to move to a random offset, the drive head would have reposition to the new spot for every byte read.
-In comparason to CPU work done, the hard drive doing I/O has much higher latency and low IOPs, thus takes much longer than sequential reads.
+In comparison to CPU work done, the hard drive doing I/O has much higher latency and low IOPs, thus takes much longer than sequential reads.

 Aside from physical differences, there may also have been more latency due to the thread switching between the library function calls such as `fseek()` and `fgetc()` and the user-level process, as well as potential overhead from context switching and interrupt handling from the I/O request from the functions above.
-The actual portions of the time caused by hardware or operating system may be difficult to determine with only the current data, but contributed to a large amount of time in reading the files randomly.
+The actual portions of the time caused by hardware or operating system may be difficult to determine with only the current data, but a combination of both contributed to a large amount of time in reading the files randomly.